This post may contain affiliate links. See our affiliate disclosure for more.

 Don’t rely on projects that are decades old to showcase your work for clients who want to hire you today.

 - Do you own the work?
 (If yes, you’re all set)

 - If not, how much risk are you willing to take?
 (You risk burning bridges at a minimum and legal action at worst.)

 Keep the conversation going...

-Over 5,000 of us are having daily conversations over in our free Facebook group and we'd love to see you there.
+Over 10,000 of us are having daily conversations over in our free Facebook group and we'd love to see you there.
 Join us!